 - You receive a Closing Disclosure from your mortgage lender a few days prior to closing.
 This document delineates how much you (the buyer) will have to pay in closing costs.

 - You have to get “a cashier’s check in the amount stated in the disclosure.”

 - In some cases and in some states, you may have to “wire the money to the title/escrow company, instead of paying via cashier’s check.

 - You obtain a copy of the homeowner’s insurance policy (or an insurance “binder”) to bring to the closing.

 - Sometimes, “last-minute underwriting issues might also be resolved during the week before closing.

 Still, it’s only after you officially close on the property on that final day that you can move into your new home.
 And, as we mentioned, a lot has to happen first among all the parties involved between the time your offer is accepted and the transaction is finalized.
-In addition, the actual steps in the closing process can vary slightly from state to state, so let’s examine the typical closing process in Council Bluffs and Omaha
+In addition, the actual steps in the closing process can vary slightly from state to state, so let’s examine the typical closing process in Omaha and Omaha

 Usually, the process is handled and overseen by an escrow agent, “a person (sometimes an attorney) who specializes in handling real-estate closings and preparing the related documents.”
 And here’s a rundown of the typical steps . . .